 - Injuries suffered while not on the job

 - Injuries suffered when an employee’s conduct violated company policy

 Worker’s compensation allows you to be covered outside the physical workplace as long as your injury is job-related.
 This can protect you if you undertake a work-related errand, are attending a mandatory social function, or are traveling on business.

 Worker’s compensation will cover all reasonable and necessary medical treatment related to your injury.
 This may include the cost of hospital bills, doctors visits, prosthetic devices, and prescriptions, as well as mileage incurred traveling to and from injury-related appointments.

 In addition to basic medical expenses, in Indiana, you will also be eligible for temporary disability payments, as well as a possible permanent disability award.

-- Temporary Disability: This is designed to cover loss of earnings during the period you are unable to work.
-In total, payment will be two-thirds of your average weekly wage, to a maximum of $780 per week as of July 1, 2016.
+- Temporary disability: This is designed to cover loss of earnings during the period you are unable to work.
+In total, payment will be two-thirds of your average weekly wage, to a maximum of $780 per week.
 Periodic increases are made by the legislature.
 Temporary disability will be paid for a maximum of 500 weeks until a doctor finds that you have reached maximum medical improvement – MMI.
 This means your condition has reached a plateau, and you are not expected to make any further improvement.
 If you are able to return to work at reduced wages, you may then be paid temporary disability benefits – two-thirds of the difference in your annual weekly wages – for a total of 300 weeks.